National Churches Trust: History

 It took until 1984 to raise the first £4 million.
 After that the size of donations tended to be larger. and by the end of 2005 a total of over £27 million had been raised.
 In 2000 alone over £2.2 million was received.
 The size of grants made to churches has varied greatly.
 Up to 2005 the smallest grant had been £33 4s 4d to a church in Mileham, Norfolk, in 1957, and the largest grants were of £100,000 each to a church in Portsea, Portsmouth, Hampshire, in 2000, and to Selby Abbey in 2005.
 The criterion for the award of a grant was "for essential repairs to any place of worship (with the exception of cathedrals) over 100 years old which is of a recognized Christian denomination and is open for public worship".
 Initially available only to churches in England, the scheme was extended to churches and chapels in Wales in 1987.
 The decision to award a grant is made by the Trust's Grants committee.
 Some of the churches that have been helped are now closed and have been declared redundant.
 These are now cared for by the Churches Conservation Trust.
 In 1983 the Historic Churches Preservation Trust took over the management of the Incorporated Church Building Society.
 This had been founded in 1818 to assist Anglican churches of any age, sometimes giving grants for new churches.
 In the early 1990s a Friends' scheme was instituted.
 In 2006 the Trust took over the functions of the Open Churches Trust.
 The Historic Churches Preservation Trust was succeeded by the National Churches Trust in 2007.

+A government scheme, The Listed Places of Worship Grant Scheme, also assists in essential work to listed religious buildings, giving grants of £346 million from 2010 to 2023, mainly to cover the VAT on repairs.